Aegisub/aegisite/source/docs/3.1/Automation/Lua/Miscellaneous_APIs.html.md

 :   Frame number corresponding to the time in ms, or `nil` if there is no
     frame rate data loaded.

-If the time is in the middle of the frame it is "rounded down" to the frame number that contains the given time.
+If the time is in the middle of the frame it is **rounded down** to the frame number that contains the given time.

 ### aegisub.ms_from_frame  ###